mharen/mharen.github.io/blog/2007/2007-07-new-bit-random-letters.md

 I've decided to launch a new bit on this site: approximately each week, I will write a letter to someone or some company.
 My goal is primarily humor but I will also use this opportunity to voice good or bad service etc.

-I open this new bit with this letter to Google, which I will mail out (on actual paper, in an actual envelope) tomorrow:<br /><blockquote>July 4, 2007
+I open this new bit with this letter to Google, which I will mail out (on actual paper, in an actual envelope) tomorrow:

+<blockquote>July 4, 2007

+Google Inc.

+1600 Amphitheatre Parkway

-Google Inc.<br />1600 Amphitheatre Parkway<br />Mountain View, CA 94043
+Mountain View, CA 94043

 Dear Google,